alexandretea/env-config/README.md

 # kickstarters
+this repository contains:
+- configuration files
-small tools which will help you to start out your projects development
+- small tools which helps to start out projects development